 NGOs in Russia have gone through a seesaw ride since the collapse of the Soviet Union.
-In the 1990s, liberalizing policies under Yeltsin resulted in a period of rapid and unsustainable growth within an inconsistent and uncertain regulatory framework.
-Under Putin's leadership in the second term, laws governing civil society have been tightened (commonly referred to as the "2006 NGO Law"), adding a burden of administrative hassle to NGOs and significant state oversight of their activities.
-In came Medvedev, who realized within a period of a year that the burden was unreasonable for some of the smaller NGOs and relaxed the law implemented by his predecessor.
-Finally, on return to presidential power for the third time in 2012, Putin has introduced the controversial Foreign Agents Law, which requires the registration of NGOs that receive financing from abroad as "Foreign Agents".
-This caused an uproar both internally and in the international community, with many linking this move to yet another display of oppression and totalitarianism.
+In the 1990s, liberalizing policies under Yeltsin resulted in a period of rapid and unsustainable growth within an inconsistent and uncertain regulatory framework.1 Under Putin's leadership in the second term, laws governing civil society have been tightened (commonly referred to as the "2006 NGO Law"), adding a burden of administrative hassle to NGOs and significant state oversight of their activities2.
+In came Medvedev, who realized within a period of a year that the burden was unreasonable for some of the smaller NGOs and relaxed the law implemented by his predecessor3.
+Finally, on return to presidential power for the third term in 2012, Putin has introduced the controversial Foreign Agents Law, which requires the registration of NGOs that receive financing from abroad as "Foreign Agents".4 This caused an uproar both internally and in the international community, with many linking this move to yet another display of oppression and totalitarianism.

-Being impartial, unaffiliated with the state is in theory one of the special strengths of NGOs.
-In the ideal case, they are mostly relieved from the weight of internal bureaucratic processes and conformity that governmental, commercial and some noncommercial organizations have to hurdle through.
-They can thus choose to devote maximum effort to causes they believe
+The impartiality backed by lack of affiliation with the state is one of the special strengths of NGOs, when viewed from the liberalist standpoint.
+Idealistically, they are mostly relieved from the weight of internal bureaucratic processes and conformity that governmental, commercial and some non-commercial organisations have to hurdle through.
+They can thus choose to devote maximum effort to causes they believe matter most, whether humanitarian,